dekaikiwi/sr-quote-widget-react/README.md

 ## Compatibility

-This widget relies on jQuery at the moment.
+This widget relies on jQuery for parts of it's functionality.
 It was built using jQuery 2.1.4 and has not been tested for compatibility with other versions at this stage.